-There’s something almost comforting about doing an apple theme in PreK.
+There’s something almost comforting about doing an apple theme.
 Perhaps it signals for me the start of Autumn?
 The taste of a warm slice of apple pie that soothes the soul?
-I’m not sure what it is, I do know though that an apple theme is always well received by little learners.
-In this post, I will show you some of the apple activities I use to engage PreK students!
+I’m not sure what it is, I do know though that an apple theme is always well received by my autistic learners.
+In this post, I will show you some of the apple activities I use to engage my autistic students!

 At the beginning I like to talk to my students about what they might already know about a theme I am introducing.
-So for example, I might bring in an apple, or a carton of apple juice and ask them what, where, when, who, why and how questions.
+So for example, I might bring in an apple, or a carton of apple juice and ask them what, where, when, who, why and how questions based on Colourful Semantics.
 I like to make a note of their current understanding.
 I like to give them something, it can be simple, something that awakens their senses.
 Something they can see, touch, taste, smell or hear.

-In Pre-K it is important to develop children’s knowledge and understanding of the alphabet.
-Lately, I have not been teaching letters in isolation (there is a school of though that this is not developmentally appropriate – a post for another day).
+It is important to develop children’s knowledge and understanding of the alphabet.
+Lately, I have not been teaching letters in isolation (there is a school of thought that this is not developmentally appropriate – a post for another day).
 So, I try and incorporate a variety of activities that expose the students to the letters.
 This might involve letter tracing and letter matching.

 Other literacy focused activities I may include each year are the ‘Say, Trace, Make’ cards.
 I like these because it encourages emergent readers to use pictures to ‘read’ the words.
 The trace the word section supports fine motor development and emergent handwriting skills.
 Finally, children are encouraged to ‘spell’ the word using your chosen manipulatives.
 The building section also encourages visual perception development by requiring children to retain the shape of the letter they are looking for.
 I also include rhyming cards and visual perception task cards to further develop emergent literacy reading skills.